Trade Forex Trading

 • Asian Market

-During the Asian session volumes are very low and the market move in a range of about 20 to 30 pips and it becomes very hard to trade the market because the prices falls flat.
-Unless you're trading JPY and AUD xauusd it is best not to trade at this time.
+During the Asian session, trading volume drops and the market usually moves in a flat range of about 20 to 30 pips - it's tough to trade when prices barely move.
+Unless you're trading the JPY or AUD xauusd pairs, it's best to sit this session out.

 • Holidays